-In this post, you’ll find out why this report is helpful, how to replicate it in Data Studio and how to improve on it to get even more insights.
+In this post, you’ll find out why this report is helpful, in particular for B2B ecommerce websites, how to replicate it in Data Studio and how to improve on it to get even more insights.

 This is the report you’ll be able to create in Data Studio using my step-by-step guide.
 I’ve used Google Merchandise Store as my data source – it’s available for free to anyone and it’s great for creating report templates to share!
 Follow this link to view the dashboard.
 You can copy it into your account and apply to your own data in just a few clicks.

 Below is what the dashboard looks like – naturally you can customise it however you like.

 What insight can we get from the Users by Time of Day report?

 The report is useful for a number of reasons.
 Primarily, you can get to know your users’ weekly rhythm – either to gain new insight or to confirm or debunk assumptions.
 Websites targeted at children are usually quiet at night, and business-to-business content mostly attracts traffic during office hours.